kazurayam/unittest-helper/README.md

 If the `<projectDir>/testOutput/my.SampleTest` directory is not there, it will be silently created.

-If the `<projectDir>/testOutput/my.SampleTest` directory is already there, it will be once removed recursively and recreated.
+If the `<projectDir>/testOutput/my.SampleTest` directory is already there, the call to `cleanOutputDirectory()` will remove the directory recursively and recreate lit.

 #### Ex:5 Insert a subdirectory which has the test method name